| |

 Why Make This Lemon Curd Recipe?

-Although you can purchase jarred lemon curd, my recipe is wonderfully easy to make at home.
+Although you can purchase jarred lemon curd, my recipe is easy to make at home.
 The ingredients (sugar, eggs, butter, lemons, vanilla bean paste) are things you probably already have on hand, and only takes a few minutes to prepare.
 You don’t even need to turn on the oven!

 Lemon curd in a dish surrounded by fresh lemons